7 Reasons To Appoint A Tenant Rep

 Tenant Representatives do this for a living.

-Tenant advocates also have the skills to strategically negotiate a commercial lease for you that is fair and falls in line with current market conditions.
-They’ll use factors such as location, the type of landlord, building vacancy rates, fit-out costs, incentive levels and the future market outlook to secure you the best possible deal.
+They also have the necessary skills to strategically negotiate a competitive commercial lease which is fair and falls in line with current market conditions.
+Tenant reps use factors such as location, the type of landlord, building vacancy rates, fit-out costs, incentive levels and the market outlook to secure you the best possible deal.
+These factors vary significantly depending on the type of commercial property being considered.

 3. More opportunities for you to consider

-A good Tenant Advocate will have the experience, knowledge plus expertise to identify and qualify suitable leasing opportunities from the entire market, including off-market options that are available but not actively marketed.
+A valuable Tenant Advocate will have the experience, knowledge and expertise to identify and qualify suitable leasing opportunities from the entire market, including off-market options that are available but not actively marketed.
+Commercial real estate offers many options to the astute expert.

 4. “Time is Money”